Gorden Kaye: Career

-===Allo 'Allo!===
+Allo 'Allo!

 In 1982, David Croft sent Kaye the script for the pilot episode of 'Allo 'Allo! inviting him to play the central character of René Artois.
-He accepted and appeared in all 84 episodes (the main series ran from 1984, two years after the pilot, until 1992) and 1,200 performances of the stage version.
+He accepted and appeared in all 85 episodes (the main series ran from 1984, two years after the pilot, until 1992) and 1,200 performances of the stage version.

 Kaye was the subject of This Is Your Life in 1986 when he was surprised by Eamonn Andrews at the curtain call of the West End stage version of Allo 'Allo! at the Prince of Wales Theatre.

 Kaye returned as René Artois in a 2007 one-off television revival of Allo 'Allo! and in a stage show in Brisbane, Australia, at the Twelfth Night Theatre in June and July, alongside Sue Hodge as Mimi Labonq and Guy Siner as Lieutenant Gruber.
-The other characters were portrayed by Australian actors, including Katy Manning, Steven Tandy, Chloe Dallimore, and Jason Gann.
+Most of the other characters were portrayed by Australian actors, including Steven Tandy, Chloe Dallimore, and Jason Gann.

 Personal life

 Kaye's autobiography, René and Me: An Autobiography (co-written with Hilary Bonner), was published in 1989.
 In the book, he described his experiences as a shy, gay, overweight, typecast youth.
-The unusual spelling of his name (usually spelt "Gordon") was the result of a British Actors' Equity Association typing error.
+He admitted spending three or four evenings with male prostitutes from a Soho club, later saying it was a "silly thing to do".Gorden Kaye - The Times The unusual spelling of his name (usually spelt "Gordon") was the result of a British Actors' Equity Association typing error.

-Kaye suffered serious head injuries in a car accident whilst driving his Honda CRX, during the Burns' Day Storm on 25 January 1990.
+Kaye suffered serious life-threatening head injuries in a car accident while driving his Honda CRX, during the Burns' Day Storm in London on 25 January 1990.
 Although he could not remember any details of the incident, he retained a scar on his forehead from a piece of wooden advertising hoarding that had smashed through the car windscreen.
+He was rescued by the police and taken to Charing Cross Hospital.
 Writing in his memoirs, 'Allo 'Allo! co-writer Jeremy Lloyd said he visited Kaye in hospital, adding, "I believe part of his recovery was due to his agent getting a video and showing reruns of Allo 'Allo! to remind him who he was."
 While recovering in hospital from emergency brain surgery to treat injuries sustained in the accident, Kaye was photographed and interviewed by two Sunday Sport journalists, Gary Thompson and Ray Levine.
 On Kaye's behalf, his agent Peter Froggatt, sued the newspaper, but the Court of Appeal held, in Kaye v Robertson, that there was no remedy in English law for an invasion of privacy.

 Death

-Kaye suffered from dementia and spent the last two years of his life in a care home in Knaresborough, where he died, on 23 January 2017, at the age of 75.
+Kaye suffered from dementia and spent the last two years of his life in a care home in Knaresborough, where he died, on 23 January 2017, aged 75.
 His funeral was held at Huddersfield Parish Church on 17 February.
-His co-stars from 'Allo 'Allo!
-Vicki Michelle, Sue Hodge and Kim Hartman attended, as did Ken Morley, also from Coronation Street, who gave a tribute.
+His co-stars from Allo 'Allo!
+Vicki Michelle, Sue Hodge and Kim Hartman attended, as did Ken Morley, who gave a tribute.
 The unofficial Yorkshire anthem "On Ilkla Moor Baht 'at" was sung at the service.